Human World

 May birthstone.
 Five green faceted gems, rectangular with the corners cut off (emerald cut).

-An assortment of emeralds.
-This gorgeous green gemstone is the May birthstone.
+The May birthstone is the emerald.
 Image via Mauro Cateb/ Wikipedia (CC BY-SA 3.0).

 German chemists began making synthetic emeralds shortly before World War II.
 Then, growing synthetic stones of fine quality began in the United States in 1946.
 Also, there are excellent imitation emeralds on the market made of colored cut glass.

-Columnar natural crystal, greener with inclusions at the bottom fading to near clear at the top.
+Columnar natural crystal, translucent with inclusions at the bottom fading to near clear at the top.

 A 5-carat emerald crystal.
 Image via Rob Lavinsky/ Wikipedia (CC BY-SA 3.0).